 Annex A - Terminology Mapping

 The terminology used by different organizations working on similar or overlapping technical areas of standardization has complicated attempts to co-ordinate work between different groups.
 The same terms are often used, with different meanings by multiple organizations.
 Question 3 of ITU-T Study Group 15 is responsible for maintaining “Terms and definitions” Recommendations on a number of established major categories of optical networks and technologies, as listed in Table 7-1-1.
 Readers are warned to verify the definitions before assuming a common understanding of the terms.
 Specific appendices have been included in ITU-T Recommendations G.7713.x to assist the reader in mapping signalling protocol terminology used in those document to the similar terms used in other well know references.
+Documents for terminology mapping in IETF such as RFC4397 and draft-ietf-mpls-tp-rosetta-stone can also be referred.

 ________________________